alesimoes/hexagonal-clean-architecture/README.md

 #### Application Exceptions
 Application exceptions are generally thrown when there is an invalid data entry.
 The Gateway must ensure that data entry is consistent, remembering that the Application does not know the outer layer and cannot assume that the outer layer has done all integrity checks.
-To ensure the integrity of the Application, the input ports in case the input data are not consistent to execute the use case, it raises exceptions so that the external layer can handle the failure.
+To ensure the integrity of the Application, if there is an invalid data entry, it raises exceptions so that the external layer can handle the failure.

 ## Domain Layer (DDD)
 The domain layer follows the DDD Standard using rich entities, Value Objects, Event Sourcing and Domain Service.